Last Updated on April 16, 2026 by Kieran Beckles

 To get started, you need to fill out their detailed questionnaire to allow The Farmer’s Dog to tailor their recipes to meet your dog’s specific needs.

-I was impressed because The Farmer’s Dog follow through on this element of their service unlike some other brands.
+I was impressed because The Farmer’s Dog followed through on this element of their service, unlike some other brands.
 Copper and Skye received individual meal pouches with portion guidelines on the front.
+They also include a large meal container to store half-used pouches.
+A great touch!

 Like I mentioned above, my Klee Kai dogs were big fans of The Farmer’s Dog, especially the chicken and beef recipes, which I recommend starting with if you’ve got a fussy pup.